hoprnet/docs-rpch-net/versioned_docs/version-Alpha/tutorial-extras/Using-RPCh-with-your-own-wallet.md

 ### Inspect Browser Wallet

-Once you have added the new Network to your wallet you can test that it is actually working by inspecting your browser wallet.
+Once you have added the new network to your wallet, you can test that it is actually working by inspecting your browser wallet.
 The instructions below show how to do this for Chrome.

 (**1**) Go to your browser's extensions page.
 For chrome you can type the following URL into your search bar: `chrome://extensions/`